 1. Johns Hopkins University in Baltimore, MD

-According to U.S. News & World Report, the School of Nursing at Johns Hopkins University ranked as the best graduate nursing school in the nation in 2011, tying with the University of Pennsylvania and the University of Washington.
+According to U.S. News & World Report, the School of Nursing at Johns Hopkins University ranked as the 2nd best graduate nursing school in the nation in 2015.
 The university also made The Princeton Review's 'Best Northeastern College' and 'Best Value College' surveys for the same year.
 The School of Nursing offers a Bachelor of Science in Nursing (BSN) and Master of Science in Nursing (MSN) with a specialty track; a combined BSN/MSN is also available.
 Students may also pursue an accelerated BSN, after which they can participate in a paid residency in a nursing clinic while enrolled in a part-time MSN program.

 Joint degree programs allow students to combine their nursing program with an additional course of study in one of 13 areas.
 These include adult primary or family care, public or women's health, business or a clinical specialty.
 Combined programs may lead to a nursing degree and a Master of Business Administration (MBA) or Master of Public Health (MPH).
 Advanced programs culminate in a Doctor of Nursing Practice (DNP) or Doctor of Philosophy (Ph.D.) in Nursing.

 |School Highlight: The Student Mentorship Program with nursing professionals is one of the features at the University of Pennsylvania's school of nursing.|